Per-Scholas-Org/MERN-TypeScript-7weeks/Week-5/Day-5/README.md

 `PUT /todo/:id` - changes the content of an existing todo.

-`DELETE /todo/:id` - deletes an existin todo.
+`DELETE /todo/:id` - deletes an existing todo.

 ### *Optional* Stretch Goals